pedantix/Vapor-Docker-Compose/README.md

 2. `docker-compose  build` # build the docker containers
 3. `docker-compose up` # starts the containers
 4. navigate to localhost:4040 # expose ngrok urls
-5. click on ngrok link to have access to your local docker
+5. click on ngrok link to have access to your vapor application

 ## Usage - with your project